stagedml/stagedml/README.md

    collection of [helper shell functions](./env.sh).

 3. Now, we have to make sure we are using a compatible version of TensorFlow.
-   At the time of this writing, the default TF from Deepo was a bit old, so we provide our favorite version as  `./3rdparty/tensorflow` Git submodule.
+   At the time of this writing, the default TF from Deepo Docker was a bit old, so we provide our favorite version as  `./3rdparty/tensorflow` Git submodule.
    You have the following options:

-   * (a) Build our favorite TensorFlow from sources.
-Consider using some of our helper shell functions:
+   * (a) Check the current version of TF shipped with the Docker's base image.
+     StagedML wants it to be >=`2.1`, maybe this requirement is already satisfied by default.
+   * (b) Install TensorFlow from some Ubuntu repositories.
+Typically one have to execute shell commands like `sudo -H pip3 install tensorflow-gpu` or `sudo apt-get install tensorflow-gpu`.
+   * (c) Build our favorite version of TensorFlow from sources.
+We link it under `./3rdparty/tensorflow` Git submodule.
+First, make sure that submodules are initialized by `git submodule update --init --recursive`.
+After that try the helper shell functions we have defined in `env.sh` (it should be already sourced at the start of the Docker).
+To compile TF, type:

      ```
      $ buildtf
      ```

-     That would take some time.
+     Building takes a long time.
 The resulting `*wheel` will appear in `./_tf` folder.
 Once it is ready, call

      ```